 Blue Compass is honored to partner again with George Mason University’s Schar School of Policy and Government -Terrorism, Transnational Crime and Corruption Center (TraCCC) on a second hackathon to combat human trafficking as a part of our #ExpeditionHacks series.
-Last year’s hackathon was so successful that we had to do it again!
-Bring your collaboration and new ideas on March 28-29, 2020 to see what your team can hack together.
+Bring your collaborative energy and new ideas on March 28-29, 2020 to see what your team can hack together!

-Please note this event will be held at the GMU – Arlington Campus at Founder’s Hall near the Virginia Square Metro Stop on the Orange Line.
+Please note this event will be held at the GMU – Arlington Campus at Van Metre’s (formerly Founder’s) Hall near the Virginia Square Metro Stop on the Orange Line.

 Projects will be judged based on the following criteria:

 Participants are allowed to use the open source tools in addition to other commercially known open source tools.
 Participants are also encouraged to use their own proprietary solutions to develop creative and efficient products.
 If you are representing a company, your company’s proprietary software assets are also allowed to be used with the appropriate permission within your organization.
 Please reference the Terms and Conditions data to confirm that all IP rights remain with the participant and/or the organization they are representing.

 All participants must agree to the terms and conditions.